fastfourier666/LiquidCrystal_PCF8574/README.md

 Most of these modules used the internal wiring that is supported by this library.
 If you use a module with a different wiring you can adjust this in the code (see comments).

+Added schematic to read the state of four buttons using the unused R/W signal and the four data lines.
+Could probably support 5 buttons by also using the RS line.
+Should probably leave the E signal alone since it enables the LCD module.

 See the web site for more details and pictures: <https://www.mathertel.de/Arduino/LiquidCrystal_PCF8574.aspx>